dmxsan/indonesia-admin-boundaries/README.md

-# indonesia-admin-boundaries
+# Indonesia Admin Boundaries

-A comprehensive collection of Indonesia’s administrative boundaries—from the national level down to districts—generated from the latest official shapefiles provided by Badan Informasi Geospasial (BIG).
-This repository includes raw data, processed outputs, and scripts for data processing and transformation, ready for use in GIS applications.
+This repository contains Indonesia's administrative boundaries data (from national to district level) derived from the latest shapefiles provided by Badan Informasi Geospasial (BIG).

+## Data Source
+The data is obtained from [Badan Informasi Geospasial (BIG)](https://geoportal.big.go.id/) (latest version).
+Please refer to their terms of use when utilizing this dataset.